brem02/Udacity_Project_2/README.md

 ## Annotations

 - In the main branch there is a command.txt file, which includes all relevant commands to set up the environment for this project.
 Moreover, it contains also the steps to do the set up.
-- the command ***python3 -m pip install pandas*** in the azure-pipelines.yml is necessary, because the according entry in requirements.txt was not processed correctly under python 3.8 --> the tutor has opened up a bug
+- the command ***python3 -m pip install pandas*** in the azure-pipelines.yml is necessary, because the according entry in requirements.txt was not processed correctly under python 3.8 --> the tutor has opened up a bug ticket for this.
 &emsp;

 ## Demo